Racing in the Heat

 - Air movement

-The WGBT temperature is meant to then determine whether or not the temperature is suitable to race in.
+The WBGT temperature is meant to then determine whether or not the temperature is suitable to race in.

-CPR has attended race meets on hot days to measure the WGBT to find that the reading is well and truly into the ‘high risk conditions’ – a reading of 33 and over.
+CPR has attended race meets on hot days to measure the WBGT to find that the reading is well and truly into the ‘high risk conditions’ – a reading of 33 and over.

 Comparison to other equine sports